 - Ocho Rios adventure and waterfall trip

-If you want an adults-only Caribbean resort comparison, Jamaica can often be compared with destinations like The Bahamas, St. Lucia, and other Caribbean islands depending on budget and travel style.
+If you want an adults-only Caribbean resort comparison, Jamaica can often be compared with St. Lucia, Antigua, Barbados, and other Caribbean islands depending on budget and travel style.

 Jamaica Cruises: What to Know